_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 1. Choose the Right Can

-• Avoid cans with plastic or BPA lining
+• Avoid cans with plastic lining or unknown coatings

 2. Clean Thoroughly

-Wash and dry the can completely.
-Any residue can affect taste and safety.
+Wash the can with warm soapy water and dry it completely.
+Any residue can affect both taste and safety.

 3. Line the Can Properly

-• Cut a circle of parchment for the base
+• Cut a parchment circle for the base

 • Add a strip of parchment along the sides (slightly taller than the can)